North Carolina Sullivan Acts: Current status

 Both representation and location plagued the committee as issues.
 The study committee was composed of four Republicans and one Democrat, with three of the committee members not located in the mountains of North Carolina (where Asheville is located).
 Moreover, in the actual area of the water system, two representatives, both Democrats, were left out of the committee.
 Based on the 2010 North Carolina General Assembly House Districts, these two representatives, Susan Fisher and Patsy Keever, represented approximately 61% of rate-payers.
 With 2012's redistricting, Fisher and Keever represent 68% of rate-payers.
 Thus, only one committee member, Tim Moffitt, represented Asheville and Representative Chuck McGrady represented Henderson County, where the water system was extended into the northern part of the county in 1994.
 Respectively, these representatives represent 39% based on 2010 maps and 32% based on the 2012 redistricting maps.

 On location, all committee meetings were held in Raleigh, except for the February 21, 2012, Public Hearing.
-The public hearing brought may residents, ratepayers, and elected officials from the cities and counties.
+The public hearing brought many residents, ratepayers, and elected officials from the cities and counties.
 While no Asheville residents who addressed the hearing favored any change, the response from elected officials was a little more mixed.

 The news leading up to the decision date suggested a high likelihood of the regional metropolitan sewerage district regaining control, though the representation issues were not specifically worked out.
 On April 13, 2012, the study committee released a unanimous decision: "The General Assembly should mandate that the $173.5 million system be transferred to the public body that runs Buncombe's sewage system by 2013 ...
 Or the city and the Buncombe County Metropolitan Sewerage District can first work out a deal."
 As Representative Moffitt stated, "taking the system from the city would ensure that water customers outside Asheville would never be charged higher rates than city residents."
 Thereby, the study committee's recommendation continues to uphold the Sullivan Acts.
 The Asheville City Council seems to be against the decision, though no official statement has been released.
 Overall, based on the study committee's report, privatization and consolidation of the region's water resources seem to be an end-goal.